 Students and teachers will access all of the program resources (with a link to the software portion) from our summer reading portal.
 Teachers are free to post the resources from that page onto the platform of their choice (Google Classroom, Canvas, email, etc.).

-Students will learn the foundational skills taught in the Reading Horizons method through virtual lessons taught by certified Reading Horizons trainers.
+Students will learn the foundational skills taught in the Reading Horizons method through virtual lessons taught by certified Reading Horizons trainers (or their own teacher).
 These lessons provide hands-on structured literacy instruction that students can easily follow, as a model student shows them how to interact with the video instruction.

 After viewing the virtual lesson each day, students will log in to the software component of the program to do some activities that emphasize the skills taught in the virtual lesson.
 If students show mastery during these activities, their instruction for that lesson will be complete.
 If students show that they need more practice with the skill, the software will provide additional instruction and activities.
 This provides teachers with a way to monitor student progress and assure that students are participating in the program.

 If students have limited or no internet access, we also have student packets available for additional student practice.
 Students can then submit these packets at the end of each week so teachers can monitor their progress and provide feedback.
-Ideally, a student in this circumstance could still use a parent’s phone to watch the virtual lesson on YouTube before completing the packet.
-Teachers can also provide shortened explanations over the phone if needed.
+Ideally, a student in this circumstance could still use a parent’s phone to watch the virtual lesson on YouTube or work with a teacher in person before completing the packet.

 Interested?
 Take the next step.

-We are offering the Reading Horizons Online Professional Development Course free to educators from now until July 31, 2020.
+Teachers can learn more about this method on their own schedule with the Reading Horizons Online Professional Development Course.
 This course provides educators with a complete overview of the Reading Horizons method.
 This method provides a practical and engaging approach for implementing the science of reading into the classroom.
 The course was recently updated with a new learning module about spelling instruction.
 At the completion of each module, educators are awarded a Certificate of Completion that can be submitted for professional development credit.
 The course can be paused and saved at any time.